julianliu17/2020-NBA-Playoff-Predictions/README.md

 Will the Lakers really win it this year?

 I hope not.
-Go Warriors!
+Go Nuggets!